House hippos remind us to check the facts

 See if a fact-checker like Snopes.com has debunked the story.

 Find the source

-2. The link will take you to the original story, so you can see if it comes from a trusted source.
+Click on the link in a social media post to take you to the original story, so you can see if it comes from a trusted source.

 Verify the source